-For the year ended October 31, 2020, the increase to site improvements of \$13.3 million relates to improvements at Site 23/24 Community Center, esplanade and restoration of piles, Wagner Park restrooms, Rector Street Grid, Rockefeller Park playground, and other minor capital improvements (see note 3(c)).
+For the year ended October 31, 2021, the increase to site improvements of \$23.0 million relates to the Authority's resiliency projects.
+Additionally, there were improvements at Site 23/24 Community Center, restoration of piles, Rockefeller Park playground, and other minor capital improvements (see note 3(c)).

-For the year ended October 31, 2019, the increase to site improvements of \$23.7 million relates to the esplanade and restoration of piles, Tribeca Bridge Rehabilitation, South Cove Jetty re-planking, Rector Street Grid, leasehold improvements, and other minor capital improvements.
+For the year ended October 31, 2020, the increase to site improvements of \$13.3 million relates to improvements at Site 23/24 Community Center, esplanade and restoration of piles, Wagner Park restrooms, Rector Street Grid, Rockefeller Park playground, and other minor capital improvements.